restatedev/examples/go/patterns-use-cases/README.md

 The example shows how you can programmatically submit a requests to a Restate service.
 Every request gets processed durably, and deduplicated based on the idempotency key.

-The example shows a [client](src/durablerpc/client/client.go) that receives product reservation requests and forwards them to the product service.
+- The [client](src/durablerpc/client/client.go) receives product reservation requests and forwards them to the product service.
-The [Product service](src/durablerpc/service/productservice.go) is a Restate service that durably processes the reservation requests and deduplicates them.
+- The [Product service](src/durablerpc/service/productservice.go) is a Restate service that durably processes the reservation requests and deduplicates them.
 Each product can be reserved only once.

 <details>
 <summary><strong>Running the example</strong></summary>